Updated March 14, 2023

 Much of that creativity comes from Kim, but also in collaborations with the talented bartenders in the neighboring cocktail bars.
-They team up to create new spirits and cocktail recipes.
-With the local breweries, Salish Sea Brewing and (the now permanently closed) American Brewing Co., they create “beer schnapps,” distilling down a special beer into a unique spirit.
+Over the years they have teamed up to create new spirits and cocktail recipes.
+With the local brewery Salish Sea Brewing (two Edmonds locations, the Brewpub and the Boathouse) they created Bier Schnaps, distilling down a special beer into a unique spirit.

-Scratch now makes seven vodkas, three gins, two aquavits, and an award-winning whiskey.
-They just started making an apple brandy, which will be aged in their Edmonds Own Whiskey barrels.
-It will be ready sometime early in 2021, and Spirits Club members are the first to get to try it.
+Scratch now makes eight vodkas, four gins, two aquavits, an award-winning whiskey, several liqueurs, not to mention creative special releases.
+Join the Spirits Club to be the first to get to try them!
 They have a loyal following.
 Their members and others also take GINiology classes, learning the fine art of cocktail mixology.
 GINiology graduates craft a personalized gin recipe, tailored to taste — it’s a gin recipe they can reorder from the distillery.

 "At GINiology, after a classic cocktail to start the evening, we’ll tell you about the history and production of gin.
 And then we taste.
 We have distilled more than 30 separate botanicals that are used to make most of the gins in the world, so you can taste each flavor independently.
 By deconstructing gin in this way, you can discover which botanicals make your mouth happy [website].”

 Edmonds Own Whiskey is an 83-proof, single-barrel whiskey made with 100 percent Skagit Valley old world grains of spelt, millet, winter white wheat and malted barley.
 They call it a “new-world whiskey from an old-world recipe.”
-It was the 2018 double-gold winner for Sip Magazine’s "Best of the Northwest" competition.
-That award was won in the whiskey’s first year release.
+Since its first year release it has consistently won medals from Sip Magazine’s "Best of the Northwest" competition.

 “The judges were like ‘who are these people and where did this whiskey come from!?',” said Sip Magazine reviewer Kristin Ackerman Bacon in a video review.